 Here are a few tactics that you can try:

 Giving your staff plenty of opportunities to bond and connect with each other is the perfect way to make your company more attractive to employees.

 How to get started 👉 Let the good times rock and roll at Couchella!

 Nobody benefits from companies beating around the bush when it comes to money.
 Your employees want to know exactly how they’re being compensated for their time, and what that means in relation to their workload and expectations.

-Whenever you can, give your employees the flexibility and autonomy to work at their own pace, on their own schedule (this is especially important for supporting working parents who need that extra flexibility).
+A great way to attract and retain employees is to give them the flexibility and autonomy to work at their own pace, on their own schedule (this is especially important for supporting working parents who need that extra flexibility).
 It’s a common misconception that allowing employees autonomy in the workplace will result in a lack of productivity.
 In fact, it’s quite the opposite.